SecOpsPete/cybersecurity-tools/ssh-key-authentication-lab/README.md

 # 🔐 SSH Key Authentication Lab (Azure or VirtualBox)

 A hands-on lab that walks you through setting up secure SSH access using public-private key pairs.
-You’ll SSH from one machine into an Ubuntu server using a secure RSA key pair — either with **Azure Cloud VMs** or **VirtualBox local VMs**.
+You’ll SSH from your personal PC (or a local VM) into an Ubuntu server hosted either on Azure or in VirtualBox, using a secure RSA key pair.

 ---